-- Install the unit in a location within the room that allows uniform airflow in all directions. - Do not install the indoor units near a direct source of heat such as direct sunlight or a heating appliance. - Allow sufficient space for airflow and unit servicing.
-See Fig. 7 for the minimum required distances between the unit and the walls or ceilings. - All wiring and refrigerant lines must be at least 3 ft.
+- Do not install the indoor units near a direct source of heat such as direct sunlight or a heating appliance. - Allow sufficient space for airflow and unit servicing.
+See Fig. 6 on page 5 for the minimum required distances between the unit and the walls or ceilings. - Communication wiring must be at least 3 ft.
 (1m) away from all electromagnetic interference (televisions, radios, etc.) sources.
-Interference is still possible even if this distance is maintained. - Ensure the hanger is strong enough to withstand the unit's weight. - If the indoor unit is installed in an unconditioned space, running for long periods of time when the temperatures are outside the recommended indoor unit operation ranges, it is recommended to seal all the corners of the indoor unit to prevent any leakage and add insulation material (13/32 to 13/16 in (10-20 mm)) to the entire surface of the indoor unit to avoid condensation or heat transfer.
+Interference is still possible even if this distance is maintained. - Ensure any hanger used is strong enough to withstand the unit's weight. - If the indoor unit is installed in an unconditioned space, running for long periods of time when the temperatures are outside the recommended indoor unit operation ranges, it is recommended to seal all the corners of the indoor unit to prevent any leakage and add insulation material (13/32 to 13/ 16 in (10-20 mm)) to the entire surface of the indoor unit to avoid condensation or heat transfer.